Western Association of Schools and Colleges: Accrediting Commission for Community and Junior Colleges

 The Accrediting Commission for Community and Junior Colleges (ACCJC) evaluates and accredits public and private postsecondary institutions that offer two-year education programs and award the associate degree.

 The ACCJC's mission is to help member institutions "to advance educational quality and student learning and achievement.
 This collaboration fosters institutional excellence and continuous improvement through innovation, self-analysis, peer review, and application of standards."

 WASC Senior College and University Commission

-The WASC Senior College and University Commission (WSCUC) is a regional accrediting agency for colleges and universities that award bachelor's degrees or more advanced degrees.
+The WASC Senior College and University Commission (WSCUC) is an institutional accrediting agency for colleges and universities that award bachelor's degrees or more advanced degrees.
 It originally and still primarily accredits institutions in California, Hawaii, and the Pacific, as well as a limited number of institutions outside the U.S. WSCUC is recognized by the U.S. Department of Education as certifying institutional eligibility for federal funding in a number of programs, including student access to federal financial aid.